Bristol’s Brightpearl raises $33M Series C round led by Sage to boost its platform for retailers – TechCrunch

 Brightpearl, which allows retailers to streamline their operations thus boosting sales, has raised $33 million in funding to scale its business.
-This Series C round was led by Sage, which has put $23 million into the UK company.
-Previous backers Cipio Partners, Notion Capital and Verdane also participated, puting in $10 million.
+This Series C round was led by Sage, which has put $23 million into the U.K. company.
+Previous backers Cipio Partners, Notion Capital and Verdane also participated, putting in $10 million.

-The Bristol, UK-based startup has a platform for financial management, CRM, fulfillment, inventory and sales order management, purchasing and supplier management, warehousing and logistics.
+The Bristol, U.K.-based startup has a platform for financial management, CRM, fulfillment, inventory and sales order management, purchasing and supplier management, warehousing and logistics.

 Sage now takes a seat on Brightpearl’s board.
 In a statement it said: “Together, Sage and Brightpearl will help retail and e-commerce customers take advantage of best-of-breed cloud finance and retail management solutions, supporting them on their digital journey.
 The partnership with Brightpearl is consistent with Sage’s broader strategy to invest in complementary high growth cloud-based software applications.”
 Brightpearl has existing partnerships with Shopify, eBay and Amazon.